rajjejosefsson/matrix-scrollbar/README.md

 # Matrix Scrollbar 🔭👩‍🚀

-> A pixel perfect scrollbar (literally)
+> A pixel perfect scrollbar
-> with the help of Matrix3D
+> with the help of [Matrix3D](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/matrix3d)

+## Description
+This is a scrollbar that replicates the browsers native scrollbars performance and pixel perfection to it's maximum.

 ## Supported Frameworks